Overview

 Why do I need to upgrade my Mac?

 Upgrading your computer protects University data and ensures that USC Dornsife maintains compliance with USC’s security policies.
 This is necessary even if you're only using your Mac for light Internet browsing or other tasks that you may not typically associate with information systems.
-This helps your computer meet compliance with the following USC information security policies:

 What version is my Mac currently?